Basis-Theory/docs/source/includes/api-reference/_tokens.md

 Each Token has a data classification associated with it which defines the type of data it contains.

-Basis Theory scopes access to Tokens based upon their [Container](https://developers.basistheory.com/concepts/what-are-token-containers).
+Basis Theory scopes access to Tokens based upon their [Containers](https://developers.basistheory.com/concepts/what-are-token-containers).
-While the `container` attribute can be explicitly provided when creating a Token, if unspecified, its value defaults to `/<classification>/<impact_level>/`.
+While the `containers` attribute can be explicitly provided when creating a Token, if unspecified, its value defaults to `["/<classification>/<impact_level>/"]`.

 The following data classifications are supported: